Straightening Your Smile: Modern Solutions for Misaligned Teeth in 2026

 Overbite

-An overbite is characterized by the upper front teeth overlapping significantly with the lower front teeth.
+An overbite problem is characterized by the upper front teeth overlapping significantly with the lower front teeth.
 Genetics, jaw anatomy, or childhood thumb-sucking are possible causes of this.
 An extreme overbite may necessitate proper treatment as it can result in difficulty biting or chewing.

 Underbite